 I once had the opportunity to take a beta-blocker just before a particularly exposed performance, but I chose not to do so.
 My decision was based on the following: I wanted to face the stage fright monster “unprotected” because I wanted to discover the true limits of my capacities under pressure.
 And I am glad I did, because my experience gave me a new-found confidence that otherwise might have left me ignorant of both my limitations and powers… and possibly dependent on an unnecessary chemical crutch.

 And so, in summary, having never tried beta-blockers, I suggest the following:

 - If you are interested in learning more about Beta-Blockers, do your own research in reputable, peer-reviewed psychology and psychiatry journals.

 - Before you even consider using any chemical assistants, first do the experiment of facing your fears “unprotected”, as I did above, in order to assess your capacities without them.

-- Invest your time and energy in exploring the very simple, but powerful lessons that follow… things that anyone can start doing at home right this very minute without masking the symptoms, spending a nickel, or assuming any health risks.
+- Invest your time and energy in exploring the very simple, but powerful stage fright remedies that follow… things that anyone can start doing right this very minute without masking the symptoms, spending a nickel, or assuming any health risks.